Parnassia asarifolia

-Paranassia asarifolia, commonly known as kidneyleaf-grass-of-Parnassus or Appalachian-grass-of-Parnassus is a small, perennial wildflower that is in the Celastraceae family.
-It grows in the southeastern United States, and is found in cool, wet habitats such as mountain bogs and seeps.
+Paranassia asarifolia, commonly known as kidneyleaf-grass-of-Parnassus or Appalachian-grass-of-Parnassus is a small, perennial wildflower in the family Celastraceae native to the southeastern United States.
+It occurs mainly in the southern Appalachian region, where it grows in cool, wet habitats such as mountain bogs, fens, seeps, and wet woodlands on acidic soils..

+The species is distinguished by its basal rosette of kidney-shaped leaves and a single white, veined flower borne on an erect stem.
+Flowering occurs from mid-summer to early autumn, followed by capsule fruit development.
+Like other members of the genus Parnassia, its flowers have sterile staminodes that likely aid in insect pollination.

+Parnassia asarifolia is a long-lived perennial that reproduces by seed and depends on stable wetland conditions.
+Although it is considered relatively secure overall, it is rare or endangered in some states that it grows in.
+It has no documented medicinal uses but is sometimes cultivated in native gardens within its range.

 Description

 This species is a perennial, wildflower herb that grows on an erect, green stem that is between 18-50 centimeters long and a single white flower at the top.
 Its flowers bloom from July-October and fruits from September-November.

 Most leaves are basal and arranged in a rosette, each attached to a 6-17 centimeter petiole.
 The larger leafs can be broadly reniform to reniform-orbiculate, typically wider than long with a cordate base and rounded apex.
 When they are present, cauline leaves occur on the middle to lower portion of the stem.

 During fruiting, the flowers have sepals that bend backward, or are reflexed.
 These sepals are small, oblong to slightly egg-shaped with narrow, translucent margins.
 The petals are much larger than the sepals, approximately 10-18 mm long and 7-11 mm wide, and are oval to elliptic shaped with visible green, translucent veins.
 Each of the five petals narrows into a short claw-like shape where it attaches to the flower.
-One of the most recognizable features is the set of five staminodes, or nonfunctional stamen, that are shorter than the five stamens.
+A distinguishing characteristic is the set of five staminodes, or nonfunctional stamen, that are shorter than the five stamens.
 It also has one pistil with a single, superior white-greenish ovary and four stigmas.